SidonTheTroll/Erstes-Jahr/Biology/17-breathing-and-exchange-of-gasses.md

 2. Transport of Carbon Dioxide

-In case of $CO_2$, it is transported in haemoglobin as carbamino-haemoglobinand through plasma as bicarbonates.
+In case of $CO_2$, it is transported in haemoglobin as carbamino-haemoglobin and through plasma as bicarbonates.
 When $pCO_2$ is higher than $pO_2$ more binding of $CO_2$ occurs whereas higher $pCO_2$ than $pCO_2$ facilitates the dissociation of $CO_2$ from carbamino-haemoglobin.
 Both RBC and plasma contains an enzyme called carbonic anhydrase and this starts a reation:

 $$
 CO_2 + H_2O \overset{\text{Carbonic anhydrase}}{\leftrightarrows} H_2CO_3 \overset{\text{Carbonic anhydrase}}{\leftrightarrows} HCO_3^- + H^+